My First Class?

 What Are The Prerequisites for This Practice?

-Bikram Yoga is a class designed for ANY beginner yet still challenging for more advanced students.
+Our classes are designed for ANY beginner yet still challenging for more advanced students.
 All you need is a good attitude and a willingness to try your best.
 These qualities will enable you to reap all of the benefits yoga can offer.

 Why Is It So Hot!?